One thing we can all agree on is that there are many different types of IRA accounts and it can be tough to know which one to choose.

 - Certain actions, like performing maintenance on a rental property owned by the IRA, can result in taxes and penalties because they're considered “self-dealing” transactions by the IRS.

 It's essential to be aware of these rules to avoid costly mistakes with your self-directed IRA.

 Find the Right IRA Type for You

-As you can see, there are many options of IRA accounts out there.
+As you can see, there are many options for IRA accounts out there.
 The goal is to choose the one that will most benefit you.
 Although a traditional IRA account may benefit you now, it may not pay off when you go to use it years from now.
-In comparison, if you want the tax savings now, a traditional option may be perfect for you and allows you to save more money now that can be better for you and your family.
+In comparison, if you want tax savings now, a traditional option may be perfect for you and allow you to save more money now which can be better for you and your family.